grusin-db/uc-azure-account-scim-sync-py/README.md

 - run `make install` to install package
 - if you are in `.venv`, you should be able to run `azure_dbr_scim_sync --help`
 - if you are not in `.venv` follow on screen instructions regarding placement of the cli command(s)

+## Limitations

+- AAD disabled Users and Service Principals are only disabled in account console when they are being synced, as in being member of the group that is curently being synced.
+Hence if disabled user gets also removed from the groups, then these users wont be synced back to account console anymore.
+  - Workaround for this is to disable User or Service Princial in AAD and keep them as members of groups they used to be in.
+This way next full sync will disable them in account console.

+## Near time roadmap

+- enable incremental pgraph api change feed(https://learn.microsoft.com/en-us/graph/webhooks), so that only group members and users/spns who changed since last ran would be synced
+- enable logging of changes into JSON and DELTA format (running from databricks workflow would be required)
+- enable ability to run directly from databricks workflows, with simple installer